11 Actionable Shopify SEO Tips for Your Shopify Store

 The art of keywords

-Most people know that good search engine optimisation involves targeting keywords – they truly are the foundation of SEO success.
+Most people know that good search engine optimization involves targeting keywords – they truly are the foundation of SEO success.

 The best way to start is by making a list of topics that your customers care about and are closely related to your products.
 Think about the search terms you would use to search for products like yours.